ibm-cloud-docs/cis/ip-firewalls.md

 IP rules operate at OSI Layer 3 and Layer 4, allowing you to control access for TCP, HTTP, and HTTPS traffic across individual IP addresses, ranges, countries, ASNs, or CIDR blocks.
 {: note}

+Allowed IP addresses take precedence over country-based IP rules.
+However, an allow rule in IP rules does not override a country block that is configured through custom rules.

+When you allow a country by using IP rules, requests from that country bypass custom rules, rate limiting rules, and other ruleset-based configurations.
+Managed Rules and legacy WAF rules still apply.

 ## Domain lockdown
 {: #cis-domain-lockdown}